gen0cide/gscript/docs/tutorials/09_5_obfuscation.md

 Each have strengths and weaknesses and knowing more about them will help you decide in what cases you will find them most useful.

-!!
-WARNING - Before reading about them, it's encouraged that you have an understanding of the GSCRIPT compiler and how it works at a high level.
+**WARNING - Before reading about them, it's encouraged that you have an understanding of the GSCRIPT compiler and how it works at a high level.**

 ### Pre-Compiler Obfuscation